EbookFoundation/thoth-wiki/Thoth_Works.md

 * Journal Issue
 * Book Set

-## work_status
+# Work Status (Mandatory)

-Work status is a controlled list in a drop-down menu:
+Select the status of the work from the dropdown list:
 * Unspecified
 * Cancelled
 * Forthcoming